Are you prepared for life after work?

 A longer time horizon means greater compounding power

 Women tend to live longer than men, which means they need to put away more money for life after work.
-According to the Organization for Economic Cooperation, the average life span for a female born in 2016 will be 81 years.
-For a woman who was 65 in 2016, an average of nearly 21 more years is expected.
+According to the the National Center for Health Statistics, the average life span for a female born in 2018 will be 81.2 years.
+For a woman who was 65 in 2018, an average of nearly 20 more years is expected.
 By contrast, the average life expectancy for a 65-year-old man is another 18 years.

 While there is no crystal ball to tell you when your final day will come, a review of your family life history can provide greater awareness and improve your ability to plan for adequate income replacement.

-Women should utilize their additional time horizon to leverage the power of compounding — the ability to grow investments by generating a greater return on an asset's earnings.
+Women can utilize their additional time horizon to leverage the power of compounding — the ability to grow investments by generating a greater return on an asset's earnings.

 Statistically speaking, women already have time on their side; the variable you need to consider is investing as early as possible to allow your initial investment and all of its earnings to grow exponentially.
 If at least part of your retirement portfolio is in a tax-advantaged 401(k) or a Roth IRA, your tax savings could add current and future benefits.

 Despite the advances that women are making in the boardroom, at home, and in their communities, a woman’s lifetime earning power is still below that of a man.
-A study by the National Women’s Law Center found that a female entering the workforce in 2015 will earn $418,800 less over a 40-year career when compared to a male.
+A study by the National Women's Law Center found that a woman working full-time stands to lose $417,400 over a 40-year career when compared to a male.

 As progress toward pay equality continues, women can find value in putting investable dollars to work building a nest egg.
 To help level the playing field, women can leverage tools like dollar-cost averaging — the simple process of faithfully investing a fixed dollar amount into a mutual fund or another investment instrument at predetermined intervals.
 Even though the amount of money invested remains the same, the number of shares purchased varies based on the market value of the shares at the time of purchase.
 When markets are up, you are buying fewer shares per dollar invested due to the higher cost per share.
 When markets are down, it is reversed: more shares per dollar invested.
 You can leverage this technique and buy more shares when the cost is low.

-Dollar-cost averaging requires discipline, but provides you with the opportunity to attain an average cost per share over time.
-If saving becomes a lifelong habit, you won't have to spend time and effort monitoring market movements and trying to strategically time your investments.
+Dollar-cost averaging requires discipline providing you with the opportunity to attain an average cost per share over time.
+If saving becomes a lifelong habit, you won’t have to spend time and effort monitoring market movements and trying to strategically time your investments.

 Periods of market volatility also require discipline, and behavioral investing studies suggest that women are better at staying the course during normal ups and downs.
 Bloomberg reports that men are four times more likely than women to withdraw from investments during periods of turbulence.
 Fundamentals remind us that the markets will recover, so women can benefit if they can see past the current economic environment to their long-term goal.